Polysaccharides and glycoproteins

-Polysaccharides are also called glycans and are a subgroup of carbohydrates.
-Depending on what individual sugars they are composed of, they have different names.
-The following eight essential individual sugars are the building blocks of polysaccharides: glucose, galactose, mannose, fucose, xylose, N-acetyl glucosamine, N-acetyl galactosamine and N-acetyl neuraminic acid.
+Polysaccharides are also called glycans and, as polysaccharides, are a subgroup of carbohydrates.
+Depending on which individual sugars they are composed of, they have different names.
+The following eight essential individual sugars are the building blocks for polysaccharides: glucose, galactose, mannose, fucose, xylose, N-acetylglucosamine, N-acetylgalactosamine, and N-acetylneuraminic acid.

-Examples of polysaccharides are glycogen (stored sugar in humans, animals and standing fungi), starch (stored sugar in plants), cellulose and chitin.
-They serve as important reserve substances and as a nutrient basis.
+Examples of polysaccharides are glycogen (storage sugar in humans, animals and in stand fungi), starch (storage sugar in plants), cellulose and chitin.
+They serve as important reserve substances and nutritional basis.

-The beta-glucans are found in algae, oats, wheat or yeasts.
-However, the widest variety of particularly valuable beta-glucans is contained in especially in mushrooms.
-Apart from the beta-glucans, which have already been comprehensively examined in studies, there are so many other biologically active polysaccharides in mushrooms.
-Plants contain especially ß-1-4 with a molecular weight of 45,000-50,000 dalton.
-Beta-glucans in mushrooms have a weight of 1.5-2 million Dalton.
-This is a plus point, because it is assumed that a high molecular weight has a better and more complex effect on our body.
-It has also been established that the mushroom fruiting body contains a higher overall amount and a wider variety of polysaccharides than the mycelium, whereby the concentration of the polysaccharides depends on the developmental stage of the fruiting body.
-The activity of the polysaccharides also increases with the development and growth of the mushroom fruiting body.
+The ß-glucans are found in algae, oats, wheat or yeasts.
+However, the greatest variety of the particularly valuable ß-glucans is contained in particular in mushrooms.
+In addition to the ß-glucans, which have already been well investigated in studies, there are also many other biologically active polysaccharides in fungi.
+Plants contain mainly ß-1-4 glucans with a molecular weight of 45,000-50,000 daltons. ß-glucans in mushrooms have a weight of 1.5 – 2 million daltons.
+This is a plus, because it is believed that a high molecular weight has a better and more complex effect on our body.
+In addition, the fungal fruiting body has been found to contain a higher total amount and a greater variety of polysaccharides than the mycelium.
+The concentration of polysaccharides depends on the stage of development of the fruiting body.
+The increase in polysaccharide activity also increases with development and growth of the fungal fruiting body.

-Polysaccharides harbour great potential in relation to the change of their chemical structure and therefore a very large capacity to transmit biological information.
-This allows an enormous flexibility, which is important for influencing precise regulation mechanisms in higher organisms.
-While, for example, only 24 oligopeptide configurations with four peptides (proteins) are possible, more than 1000 different oligosaccharide configurations with four carbohydrate molecules are possible.
+Polysaccharides have a very high potential in terms of changing their chemical structure and thus a very high capacity to convey biological information.
+This allows enormous flexibility, which is important for influencing precise regulatory mechanisms in higher organisms.
+For example, while only 24 oligopeptide configurations are possible with four peptides (proteins), more than 1,000 different oligosaccharide configurations are possible with four carbohydrate molecules.

-There are many beta-glucans from mushrooms whose detailed structure has not been conclusively researched.
-To work effectively, the beta-glucans seem to need a ß-(1-3) or ß-(1-6) connection.
-The more complex their structure and ramification, the more complex their effect on the human body seems to be.
+There are many ß-glucans from fungi, the detailed structure of which has not yet been conclusively investigated.
+To be effective, the ß-glucans appear to need to have ß-(1-3) or ß-(1-6) linkage.
+The more complex their structure and branching, the more complex they seem to act on the human body.

-Through vitamin C, a high molecular weight becomes low.
-This leads to better absorption in the intestines and blood.
-A research study by Rice has shown that the intestinal absorption of the beta-glucans is an active process that depends on gastrointestinal macrophages.
+Vitamin C changes a high molecular weight to a low one.
+This leads to better absorption in the intestine and blood.
+A research study by Rice showed that intestinal uptake of ß-glucan is an active process that depends on gastrointestinal macrophages.

-Experiments with indicated beta-glucans have shown that they can be identified three days after intake in the lymph nodes and in the spleen and four days after intake in the bone marrow.
-In all cases, they can be identified within the macrophages.
-In the first three days after oral intake, the beta-glucans show no change.
-Within 14 to 21 days they are then broken down.
-The resulting fragments are biologically active, are transported outwards and already on the fourth day are taken up by the CR3 on the membrane of the granulocytes, where they exert their function of stimulation of the immune system.
+Experiments with labeled ß-glucans have shown that they are detectable in lymph nodes and spleen three days after ingestion and in bone marrow four days after ingestion.
+In all cases, they are detectable within macrophages.
+In the first three days after oral ingestion, the ß-glucans do not cause any change.
+They are then broken down within 14 to 21 days.
+The resulting fragments are biologically active, released to the outside and picked up by CR3 at the granulocyte membrane as early as day four.
+There they develop their function of stimulating the immune system.

-Depending on the degree of polymerization, there are soluble beta-glucans – these have a stronger immune-stimulating effect – and insoluble ones.
-The more they are ramified, the more likely it is that they are water-soluble.
+Depending on the degree of polymerization, there are soluble – these have a stronger immunostimulatory effect – and insoluble ß-glucans.
+The more branched they are, the more likely they are to be water soluble.
 The polysaccharides with a low molecular weight are also soluble in alcohol.

-In Japan and China, some of the polysaccharides from mushrooms have undergone phases I, II and III of clinical studies.
-However, the size and complexity of their structure make it difficult to study the precise effect mechanisms.
-There is disagreement about whether and to what extent the chemical structure (ramification, molecular weight) has effects on the action mechanisms in the body.
-The data about the relationship between chemical structure and effect are very varied and contradictory.
+In Japan and China, some of the polysaccharides from mushrooms have passed Phase I, II and III clinical trials.
+However, the size and complexity of their structure make it difficult to study the exact mechanisms of action.
+There is disagreement as to whether and to what extent the chemical structure (branching, molecular weight) has an effect on the mechanisms of action in the body.
+Data on the relationship between chemical structure and effect are highly variable and contradictory.

-On the one hand, it is reported that polysaccharides with a high molecular weight (800,000 dalton) exert an influence on a wide range of immune functions, but after the size is reduced by heating, the scope and strength of the effect is reduced proportionately.
-In vitro studies have shown that beta-glucans with a high molecular weight can activate the leukocytes directly.
-According to Fadok et al., beta-glucans with a high molecular weight also increase the ability of the macrophages to identify and destroy apoptotic cells.
-For beta-glucans with a medium or a low molecular weight, in vivo biological activities were also proven.
-However, their cellular effects are less clear.
-Beta-glucans with a very low molecular weight (5000 – 10,000 dalton), on the other hand, are inactive.
+On the one hand, high molecular weight polysaccharides (800,000 daltons) are reported to have influence on a variety of immune functions, but that after the size is reduced by heating, the range and strength of the effect is also proportionally reduced.
+Studies in vitro have shown that high molecular weight ß-glucans can directly activate leukocytes.
+According to Fadok et al. ß-glucans with a high molecular weight also increase the ability of macrophages to recognize and destroy apoptotic cells.
+Biological activities in vivo have also been demonstrated for ß-glucans of intermediate or low molecular weight.
+However, their cellular effects are less clear. ß-glucans with a very low molecular weight (5,000 – 10,000 daltons), on the other hand, are inactive.

-Elsewhere one also finds an indication that denaturation reduces the activity of the monocytes induced by cytokines and that effects are lost due to the cleansing of individual substances.
-Other statements postulate that it is not assured that a high molecular weight generally has a better effect, that this varies depending on the starting substance.
+Also, elsewhere one finds evidence that denaturation reduces cytokine-induced activity of monocytes and that effects are lost by purification of single substances.
+Other statements postulate that it is not certain that a high molecular weight generally works better.
+This varies depending on the starting substance, he said.

-As long as it has not been clarified which isolated polysaccharide is the most effective, one should use the polysaccharides in the form in which nature provides them to us: uncleansed, not denatured and as a combination of the various chemical structures.
+As long as it is not clear which isolated polysaccharide is the most effective, polysaccharides should therefore be used in the form in which they are offered to us by nature: Unpurified, undenatured and as a combination of the most diverse chemical structures.
 This is also confirmed by several studies – Ghoneum et al., 1995; Wedam and Haynes, 1997; Sawai et al., 2002.
-All these studies show that a mix of different polysaccharides has a stronger influence on the immune system.
+All of these studies show that a mixture of different polysaccharides can increase the immune system is more strongly influenced.